 |This "safe" Sigg brand drinking bottle (sold at Whole Food's Market) is not as safe as we were led to believe.|

 The chemicals that leach out of plastics are always harmful to health.
 Oftentimes these chemicals go unnoticed because flavored drinks can mask the chemical taste.
 As a rule of thumb, plastics should be categorically avoided for food and beverage containers.
 All plastics leach, but they leach different chemicals at varying levels.
 Therefore, some plastics may be safer than others, but none are completely safe.
-The plastics used to make milk jugs are fairly safe, along with water stored in milk jug type containers.
+The plastics used to make milk jugs are fairly safe.
 Clear plastics, like those used for soft drinks, are the worst.

 Those who realize the dangers of plastic bottles will usually use metal containers.
 Unfortunately, manufacturers are using extremely dirty marketing tactics to continue poisoning us.
-A major design problem was found with the cheap aluminum containers, and an even more insidious solution was employed.
-The problem was that common aluminum drinking bottles normally react with acidic drinks (all popular soft drinks), to cause the drinks to become toxic with heavy metal compounds, while the containers themselves decay from the acids.
-Instead of switching to a non-toxic, more resilient metal like stainless steel; manufacturers secretly began lining aluminum drink cans with clear plastic, like the "clear coats" that are used on automobiles.
+A major design problem was found with the cheap aluminum containers, and a more insidious remedy was employed.
+The problem was that common aluminum drinking bottles normally react with acidic drinks (all popular soft drinks), to cause the drinks to become toxic with heavy metal compounds, whilst the containers themselves decay from the acids.
+Instead of switching to a non-toxic, more resilient metal like stainless steel; the manufacturers secretly began lining aluminum drink cans with clear plastic, like the clear coats that are used on automobiles.